medusajs/medusa/docs/content/deployments/admin/deploying-on-netlify.md

 Choose GitHub.
 You’ll then be redirected to GitHub’s website to give Netlify permissions if you haven’t done that before.

-After you’re authorized, you’ll be asked to pick the repository you want to deploy.
+After you authorize Netlify to use GitHub, you’ll be asked to pick the repository you want to deploy.
 Pick the repository you just created.

 ![Choose Repository](https://i.imgur.com/D0r6Q1e.png)